Skip to main content

 SARS-CoV-2 Infection in Hospitalised South African Children: A multi-centre collaborative study to develop a COVID-19 Paediatric Registry SA COVID KIDS Study

-Protocol chair: SAMRC: Prof. Ameena Goga
+Protocol chairs: SAMRC: Prof. Ameena Goga and Dr Terusha Chetty

 Overview